sevenfifty777/dcs_lua_runner_gui/README.md

    - Server address and port
    - Authentication credentials
    - Execution environment preferences
+   - **IMPORTANT**: Click "Save Settings" after entering all connection details to persist your configuration

 3. **Write or load Lua code** in the editor